|Card draw simulator|

 The Prince's Plan is a very good card that can make you win the most relevant challenges in a round.
 Sometimes it’s better to refrain from spending too much gold during marshaling and keeping it to play multiple instances of this card, especially if you’re looking to pull some Doran's Game (R).

-Another good use for this card is to give Host of the Boneway an unexpected power icon.
+Another good use for this card is to give one of your character an unexpected icon.

 Venomous Blade will be extremely helpful to remove low cost characters from your opponent’s board.
 It becomes especially important against Stark because it can get rid of Bran Stark (Core), who could ruin your Doran's Game (R)s.